cuatromedios/nequ/docs/backend_database.md

 # NeQu Database migrations 🗃

+NeQu preferred database is PostgreSQL, it's configured to use the default connection settings, to change them edit the .env file

 NeQu uses TypeORM as its ORM and it's configured by default to use migrations from the `/backend/database/migrations` directory, there are several preconfigured commands to